Anita Knight MBACP MA Children & Adult Counsellor- Shrewsbury Telford Oswestry

 - Confidence / self esteem

 It's easy to question ourselves when there are so many things to get right!
 Do you often feel like you aren't good enough or can't get things right?
-Does it seem like people are often telling you what to do or are judging you?..... or maybe you feel like people haven't been available in the ways you needed them to be?
-People are often expected to follow rules that sometimes feel unfair, especially when you're young.
+Does it sometimes feel like people are often telling you what to do or are judging you?..... or maybe you feel like people haven't been available in the ways you needed them to be?
+People are often expected to follow rules that sometimes seem unfair, especially when you're young.
 As a consequence of not being able to make your own choices or think for yourself it is possible to forget or be confused about who you are, what you are worth and how you want to behave.
 Counselling can be an opportunity to discover how and who you are and whether there might be changes you'd like to make for the future.

 - Loss / bereavement